Let’s Go Punting Shared Tour

 A: To make this experience safe, we have implemented a seating strategy that avoids the interaction onboard with different households.
-So when taking part on a shared tour you would be allocated to a single row which has perspex screens acting as a protective barrier from the other sections available on board when the minimum 1 metre distance is not met.
+So when taking part on a shared tour you would be allocated to a single row that has perspex screens acting as a protective barrier from the other sections available on board when the minimum 1-metre distance is not met.

 Additionally, our shared tours are now booked for a specific departure time which aims to eliminate unnecessary queues and gatherings.
 Moreover, we have implemented a whole lot of wipeable equipment so all surfaces on our boats could get properly cleaned in between tours.
 Which assures that we follow the health and safety guidelines.